brijs/udacity-self-driving-project-1/README.md

 ### Improvements

 #### Optimizer
-Given the high regularization loss and plateauing total_loss, I experimented with 3 optimizers - Momentum, Adam & RMSProp. **Adam** (experiment0) improved the overall performance, but the `total_loss` was still relatively high (~25). **RMSProp** yielded the best performance(lowest `total_loss`) at it's default setting.
+Given the high regularization loss and plateauing `total_loss`, I experimented with **3 optimizers** - Momentum, Adam & RMSProp. **Adam** (experiment0) improved the overall performance, but the `total_loss` was still relatively high (~25). **RMSProp** yielded the best performance(lowest `total_loss`) at it's default setting.

 #### Learning Rate, warmup_window & total_steps
-I experimented with different `warmup_steps` and observed that reducing the warmup window as well as `total_steps` didn't impact `total_loss`, while it helped with reducing the overall training time
+I experimented with different `warmup_steps` and observed that reducing the warmup window as well as `total_steps` didn't impact the final `total_loss`, while it helped with reducing the overall training time

 #### Aspect ratios for Anchor generator
-Based on findings during EDA, I included additional *aspect ratios* in the Anchor generator in order to potentially converge localization (bounding boxes) faster
+Based on findings during EDA, I included additional *aspect ratios* in the Anchor generator in order to potentially converge localization (bounding boxes) faster.
+Of course, this adds to the computation, so only added a few more.

 #### Agumentation
-Based on EDA findings, to account for various environment conditions related to occlusion & ambient light, I tried the following:
+Based on EDA findings, to account for various environment conditions related to occlusion & ambient light, I tried the following (see screenshots below):

 - Random Horizontal Flip
 - Random Crop